PMonticoli/Pmonticoli/README.md

 </div>

 ### About me
-- 🔭I’m currently working on a programming tesis at National Technical University
+- 🔭I’m currently working on a programming tesis at National Technical University.
-- I am competent in the following areas:
-- Front End Developer
-HTML, CSS, JS and Angular Framework
-- Back-End Developer
+- Full Stack Web Developer (HTML,CSS,JS,Angular,node.js,java).
-Node.js (Express.js Framework) and Java.
-- Management and maintenance of databases:
- SQL (SQL server/ MYSQL) and NoSQL(mongoDB).
+- Looking for an enthusiastic experience to improve my skils on Programing.
+- How to reach me : Mail me at pablo_monticoli@hotmail.com